Improved cosmological constraints on axion-lepton interactions: Results

 \subsection{Warm DM constraint}

 In addition to the impact on the early structure formation, that can be probed by CMB and BAO measurements, axions with masses $m_a \lesssim \mathcal{O}(10)$~keV are also expected to have an effect on the late-time structure formation probed by Ly-$\alpha$ forest observations.
-In other words, it means that these axions behave as warm dark matter.
+In other words, it means that warm DM limits can be applied to axions and are expected to constrain a region of the parameter space that we probe in our analysis more robustly.
 While the former effects on the cosmological observables can be reliably computed in the linear regime using \CLASS, the latter effects require hydrodynamical simulations.
 We use the results of these simulations from the literature in order to estimate the wDM constraints on the axion abundance.
-These constraints can be conveniently expressed in terms of the fraction of warm axion contribution to the total dark matter energy density $f_{\rm wdm} \equiv \omega_{a}/\omega_{\rm dm}$, where $\omega_a \equiv \Omega_a h^2$ is the axion contribution to the energy density of the Universe.
+These constraints can be conveniently expressed in terms of the fraction of axions in the total dark matter energy density $f_{\rm wdm} \equiv \omega_{a}/\omega_{\rm dm}$, where $\omega_a \equiv \Omega_a h^2$ is the axion contribution to the energy density of the Universe.

 The results of Ref.~\cite{Garcia-Gallego:2025kiw} suggest that below $m_a \sim 5$~keV the upper limit on $f_{\rm wdm}$ decreases and reaches $f_{\rm wdm} = 16\%$ at 1~keV, which is the minimum of the mass range in that analysis.
-The authors state that the upper limit should keep decreasing towards smaller masses, however it is expected to ultimately reach a plateau due to the fact that the Ly-$\alpha$ data becomes insenstive to wDM effects.
+The authors state that the upper limit should keep decreasing towards smaller masses, however it is expected to ultimately reach a plateau due to the fact that the uncertainties of the current Ly-$\alpha$ data limit the ability to constrain light thermal relics more tightly.
 Ref.~\cite{Baur:2017stq} reaches a qualitatively similar conclusion and states that any mass of a new particle is allowed by the Ly-$\alpha$ data as long as it constitutes less than $10\%$ of the total DM density.
 Thus, we conservatively estimate the wDM constraint on the axions with the masses $m_a < 1$ keV as $f_{\rm wdm} \leq 0.1$.

 For the range of axion masses in our analysis one can confidently use the non-relativistic approximation for the present-day axion energy density

 where $n_a$ is the axion number density and $T_0$ is the present temperature of the Universe (CMB).
 In the fBE approach that we concentrate on in this paper the present-day axion number density can be calculated from the axion distribution function $f_a$ as follows